-An intensive driving course, which is frequently known as a “crash course” – is similar to normal driving lessons, with the key difference being the sessions are completed in a much shorter time frame.
-Some intensive courses that you purchase may include your theory test and practical tests fees too, whilst others will need you to have passed your theory test before applying.
+An intensive driving course, which is frequently known as a “crash course”, – is similar to standard driving lessons, with the critical difference being the sessions are completed in a much shorter time frame.
+Some intensive courses that you purchase may include your theory test and practical tests fees, whilst others will need you to have passed your theory test before applying.

 What do I need to do in an intensive driving course?